Pelosi's nine impeachment managers hope to 'finish the job'

 REP. TED LIEU, CALIFORNIA

-The Los Angeles-area lawmaker is a former active duty officer in the U.S. Air Force and military prosecutor, which he says will help prepare him for arguing the Senate trial.
+The Los Angeles-area lawmaker is a former active-duty officer in the U.S. Air Force and military prosecutor.
+“We cannot begin to heal the soul of this country without first delivering swift justice to all its enemies — foreign and domestic,” he said.

 Because she represents a U.S. territory, not a state, Plaskett does not have voting rights and was not able to cast a vote for impeachment.
 But she will bring her experience as a former district attorney in New York and senior counsel at the Justice Department.